The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

-James Madison, John Jay and Alexander Hamilton authored The Federalist Papers, which advocated ratification of the new Constitution and the strong central government it established.
-The Federalist Papers remain to this day its most detailed explication — affirming the original meaning and intent of our nation’s founding document.
+James Madison, John Jay and Alexander Hamilton (the latter having distinguished himself as Washington’s chief aide and as a 26-year old officer at the Battle of Yorktown in 1781), authored and published The Federalist Papers, a collection of 85 essays written under the pseudonym “Publius,” advocating for ratification of the new Constitution and a strong central government it established.
+The Federalist Papers remain to this day, our Constitution’s most detailed explication — affirming the original meaning and intent of our nation’s founding document.

 In Federalist No. 32, Hamilton notes, “But as the plan of the [constitutional] convention aims only at a partial union or consolidation, the State governments would clearly retain all the rights of sovereignty which they before had, and which were not, by that act, exclusively delegated to the United States.”

 The new Constitution stipulated that once 9 of the 13 original states ratified it through state conventions, a date would be established for its implementation.
 This created controversy, as the new Constitution had no standing authority to make such a stipulation.
 However, once the ninth state, New Hampshire, reported its convention’s approval on June 21st, 1788, the Continental Congress set the Constitution’s enactment date as March 4th, 1789.
 With Rhode Island’s ratification on May 29th, 1790, all 13 states endorsed the Constitution.